rlbaldwin/BlobServer/README.md

 export CLIENT=true

 export development=true
+When you set this variable to 'true', your files will be committed your local Azure blob storage.
+If you remove the variable or set it to 'false', the files will be uploaded to your Azure account's blob storage.
+Read-up on how to setup your Azure environment.

 Optionally, you may want to set DEBUG to generate debug data to the console as follows: